-The Hartswood sport ground, located two miles from the school, provides some 32 acres of playing fields and two floodlit all-weather astro-turf pitches.
-On the main school site, the department has use of a sports hall, 25m indoor swimming pool, dance studio, fitness room, and four floodlit netball courts.
+The facilities at RGS are excellent with 32 acres of playing fields at our Hartswood sport ground (located two miles from the school) along with two floodlit all-weather astroturf pitches.
+On the main school site the department has use of a dedicated sports hall, 25m 4-lane indoor swimming pool, dance studio, fitness room, and four floodlit netball courts.

 Optional after school clubs are run for all year groups to allow students of all abilities the opportunity to train, improve in and enjoy their sport.
 Holiday camps, run during the longer school holidays, are also very popular.